Sasumata

-The sasumata (刺股) is a polearm used by the samurai class and their retainers in feudal Japan.
+The sasumata (刺股) is a polearm, a "man catcher", used by the samurai class and their retainers in feudal Japan.

 Etymology

 The term sasumata combines the Japanese words 刺 (sasu, "to stab" or "to thrust") and 股 (mata, "fork" or "crotch"), literally meaning "thrusting fork."
 The name highlights its dual nature: a polearm-like implement but primarily designed to restrain or pin a suspect against the ground or wall.

 Historical background

 Early development

 Although the exact origin of the sasumata is uncertain, it is believed to have developed from agricultural tools and battlefield implements during the late Muromachi period (1336–1573).
 Its design was influenced by earlier polearms and anti-cavalry devices but adapted for urban policing during the peaceful Edo period.

 Edo-period policing

 During the Tokugawa shogunate, policing responsibilities were entrusted to samurai retainers, low-ranking officials, and specialized officers.
 The state discouraged unnecessary bloodshed, especially in densely populated urban centers such as Edo (Tokyo), Osaka, and Kyoto.
 To enforce order, law enforcement relied on tools that allowed suspects to be subdued without lethal force.

-The sasumata, *tsukubō*, and *sodegarami* became standardized equipment for police outposts (bansho), checkpoints, and magistrates’ offices.
+The sasumata, tsukubō, and sodegarami became standardized equipment for police outposts (bansho), checkpoints, and magistrates’ offices.
 These tools were collectively called the torimono sandōgu and were part of a broader system of six implements known as the bansho rokugin (the "six implements of a guardhouse").